Controlling Biofilm Transport with Porous Metamaterials Designed with Bayesian Learning: Methods

-BO aims to iteratively update new evaluations from the computational models in Section to search for optimal materials.
-Through sampling multiple simulations and mapping the design variables into the defined objective, one can construct a surrogate of the direct map between the input (i.e., the design variables) and the output (i.e., the objective) from GPR.
+BO aims to iteratively update new evaluations from the computational models in Section \ref{subsec_compmod} to search for optimal porous structures.
+By sampling multiple simulations and mapping the design variables onto the defined objective, we construct a surrogate of the direct map between the input (i.e., the design variables) and the output (i.e., the objective) from GPR.
 This GPR reconstructed surrogate is then updated through the acquisition functions of choice.